Disclosure Disclosure Disclosure

 It will mean an honest appraisal of our competitor’s fees and the actual risk and reward of using their products.
 And, it will mean the same to us, what exactly are we selling and what are the specific benefits, not just the hope of these benefits.
 It will mean serving the clients’ interests far ahead of our own.
 It will mean more truth-telling and fewer sales pitch.
-It will mean actual fact finding and understanding will far excel the next “hot” product.
+It will mean actual fact-finding and understanding will far excel the next “hot” product.

 It might be a good lesson for our grandson, in a few years, the college days will be behind him and might those postings on Facebook still remain?

 I read this article and used part of it for my editorial; we seemed to be in lockstep, the more I read the opinions of Bob Seawright the more I am assured he is one of the best writers in our industry….BB